jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 dVRK configuration files
 ========================

+The console class which loads a `console-XYZ.json` file has a search path that include this `share` directory.
+You should always use a relative path when using the configuration files from this directory and subdirectories.

 # Directories per system

 Directories are used to store system specific files.
 Directory names start with the institution name